Day 1 – Audley End House & Gardens

 Bridge Cottage at Flatford

 Aldeburgh & Benjamin Britten’s The Red House - guided tour

-Four nights on half board basis at the 4* Novotel Ipswich.
-Located a five minute walk from the town centre, facilities include a restaurant and a bar and all rooms are en suite.
+Four nights on half board basis at the 4* Stoke by Nayland Hotel on the outskirts of Leavenheath.
+Located in a countryside setting and 10 miles from the centre of Colchester, facilities at the hotel include a restaurant, bar, swimming pool and sauna and all rooms are en suite.

 Entrance fees to places of interest (NT properties free to NT members)